 However, most organisations are not populated by extremely tech savvy workers.
 The average employee is not trained in cybersecurity, and while online file sharing has become incredibly accessible, it presents far greater risks than most of us realise.

 Let’s consider some stats: on average, business documents are shared with 826 domains – including both corporate and personal domains.
-16.2% of all of these documents contain sensitive material – including 9.2% of those shared externally.
+16.2% of all of these documents contain sensitive or confidential material – including 9.2% of those shared externally.

 Clearly, these risks are heightened further for teams working in areas where sensitive information is widespread, such as Biotech or Mergers and Acquisitions.
 Not only are there practical risks to accidentally leaking classified or sensitive data – there are legal, reputational and business consequences, too.